phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 If you are using PacBio or Nanopore reads, another method is to use our tool [polar_star](https://github.com/phasegenomics/polar_star).
 This tool takes your PacBio subreads (or in principle ONT reads), aligns them to your assembly, and breaks the assembly in places where long read coverage fluctuates.

 ##### Manual contig breaking
-Use Juicebox or a similar tool to manually break contigs and make a new assembly.
+If you have aligned Hi-C data, you can use Juicebox or a similar tool to manually break contigs and make a new assembly.

 ### Manual polishing
-We will frequently perform manual fixes of an assembly using the Juicebox tool.
+We will frequently perform manual fixes of an assembly using the Juicebox tool for visualizing Hi-C data aligned to an assembly.
 This visualizer and interactive assembly editor is a great way to fix the last 1% of problems that benefit from human eyes after Proximo has done 99% of the work.
 You can move contigs, invert contigs, and break contigs in this tool.
 Remaking an assembly FASTA from Juicebox fixes is a little hard and not automatic, but we are working on tools that allow us to do this.

 ### Remove homologous sequences